Understanding Taxable Sales

 Here are a few examples of sales tax regulations about food:

-- Texas has the rule about taxability for food sold with eating utensils, but it doesn’t apply to bakeries.
+• Texas has a rule about taxability for food sold with eating utensils, but it doesn’t apply to bakeries.

-- California doesn’t tax food, but food coloring (such as those used for Easter eggs) are not considered food and are taxable.
+• California doesn’t tax food, but food coloring (such as those used for Easter eggs) is not considered food and is taxable.

-What it comes down to is this: the rules and definitions about taxation of food are unpredictable.
+What it comes down to is this: the rules and definitions of taxation of food are unpredictable.
 You can’t just rely on common sense.

 Clothing is another area of complexity.
 While most states charge sales tax on clothing, a few states do not.
 For states where clothing is taxable, there are plenty of specific rules that generally distinguish between essential clothes and less essential or more luxurious clothing.
 This is comparable to the idea that groceries are a necessity so they shouldn’t be taxed but prepared food is a treat, so it should be taxed.